-As I was saying, I prefer to taste the rich, buttery and subtle sweetness of the squash, so I don’t season too heavily.
-I use cumin, cardamom, cinnamon and fresh ginger which I feel accents the squash nicely, and brings out the essence of fall.
+I prefer to taste the rich, buttery and subtle sweetness of the squash on its own, so I don’t season the soup too heavily.
+I use cumin, cardamom, cinnamon and fresh ginger which I feel accents the butternut squash nicely, and brings out the essence of fall.

 I added a few carrots for a touch more sweetness, but you can also use a tart green apple instead.
 Just peel and dice it, and add it when the carrots would’ve gone into the pot.
 It won’t overpower the squash at all.

-If you make these Vegan Roasted Butternut Squash Soup, I’d love to hear what you think in the comment section below.
+If you make this Vegan Butternut Squash Soup, let me know what you think by ★ star rating it and leaving a comment below.
 It would really make my day.
 You can also follow me on Instagram and share your creation with me.
 Just tag me @veganhuggs and hashtag #veganhuggs so I don’t miss it.